-Commercial Programming I (60702512) (Annual) Commercial Programming I is a 3rd year course that product.
+Commercial Programming I (60702512) (Annual)

+Commercial Programming I is a 3rd year course that covers database design and interaction, using the Oracle product.
 You will learn how to create relational tables, how to create relationships and how to manipulate the data in a database.
 Some Oracle specific functions will also be covered.
-You will be exposed to SOL & PL/SOL. in order to implement the concepts taught.
+You will be exposed to SQL & PL/SQL, in order to implement the concepts taught.
 Since Oracle is a programming tool and language, the practical component forms a crucial aspect in the course.
-This course should be studied in conjunction with Information Systems 3, as both courses deal with Databases and SQL programming code.
+This course should be studied in conjunction with

+Information Systems 3, as both courses deal with Databases and SQL programming code.
 You will be required to apply your knowledge gained in Information Systems 2 to the database programming being covered and will need to have good programming knowledge to cope with the PL/SQL component.
-NO EXAM, 100% Course Mark